 Have a look at this page for a listing of all their paddle boarding classes and events across the USA, there may just be one in your area happening soon!

 Find a paddle board rental company near you

-One of the best ways to find local paddle board rental companies near you is to do a quick Google search like this.
+One of the easiest ways to find local paddle board rental companies near you is to do a quick Google search like this.

-There’s a great selection of Stand Up Paddle Boards at REI, and because REI partners with good shipping partners, they also have a large selection of solid paddle boards for sale that can be shipped to you, or picked up in-store.
+There’s a great selection of Stand Up Paddle Boards at REI, and because REI partners with good shipping partners, they also have a large selection for sale that can be shipped to you, or picked up in-store.